raghavmallampalli/C_NN_OpenACC/README.md

-# C_NN_OpenACC
+# C & NN OpenACC

-Convolution plus Neural Network written in OpenACC
+Convolution plus Neural Network written in C/C++ and parallelised in OpenACC